Ambien Addiction Treatment Center in Rome, GA

 Short-Term Effects on Health

 Ambien addiction can cause immediate problems for users.
-People may have trouble with movement and thinking clearly.
+People may have trouble with movement and clear thinking.
 They might feel dizzy or have blurred vision.
+Some users experience memory loss or do things they forget later, leading to dangerous situations.

 Physical symptoms can include: